kimbring2/OpenAI_Requests-For-Research-2_Slitherin/README.md

 | ------------- | ------------- |
 | annealing_steps : 500000, num_episodes : 500000, pre_train_steps : 50000, startE : 0.1, endE : 0.0001 | <img src="image/play_10.gif" width="300"> |

 In the case of Self-Play using a pretrained model in a single snake environment, the reward tended to decrease as training progressed.
 In view of these results, the method is judged to have some problems.
+In particular, it is observed that the phenomenon that the blue snake collides with the wall from the beginning of the episode frequently occurs.